arvindhgithub05/EnVi-Guard-Your-Friendly-Doorbell-Security-Camera/README.md

 🎥 Live Camera Feed

-Uses OpenCV to continuously display the camera feed.
+- Uses OpenCV to continuously display the camera feed.

-Positioned at the top center of the interface.
+- Positioned at the top center of the interface.

 🔔 Doorbell System

-A “Ring Doorbell” button simulates a visitor pressing the bell.
+- A “Ring Doorbell” button simulates a visitor pressing the bell.

-Triggers the display of Accept and Reject buttons for owner action.
+- Triggers the display of Accept and Reject buttons for owner action.

 ✅ Access Control

-Accept Button: Unlocks the door and displays Door Unlocked.
+- Accept Button: Unlocks the door and displays Door Unlocked.

-Reject Button: Displays Access Denied for 10 seconds, then resets the status to Door Locked.
+- Reject Button: Displays Access Denied for 10 seconds, then resets the status to Door Locked.

 🔒 Manual Door Control

-Lock Door button available at all times to manually lock the door after unlocking.
+- Lock Door button available at all times to manually lock the door after unlocking.

 🕒 Date and Time Display

-Real-time display of day, date (DD/MM/YYYY) and time (24-hour format) shown below the camera feed.
+- Real-time display of day, date (DD/MM/YYYY) and time (24-hour format) shown below the camera feed.

-Mimics CCTV-style timestamping.
+- Mimics CCTV-style timestamping.

 🛠️ Requirements

-Python 3.7+
+- Python 3.7+

-OpenCV
+- OpenCV

-Tkinter (usually pre-installed with Python)
+- Tkinter